German Aviation Tax

 Taxable are commercial aircraft operators only.
 Non-commercial operations are exempt.
 Departures following a tech stop on German soil or a forced landing after taking off from a German airport are exempt.
 Several passenger exemptions apply.
 For instance, children below the age of two or flight crew members are outside the scope of the tax.

 Obligations under the German Aviation Tax

 German Aviation Tax becomes due when a departure from a German airport occurs.
 Regulated aircraft operators must:

-- appoint a fiscal representative if the operator has no registered office in Germany (optional for operators based in the European Union)
+- appoint a fiscal representative (such as FCC Aviation) if the operator has no registered office in Germany (optional for operators based in the European Union)